Anthropomorphization of animals: Fantasy

 Anthropomorphism of animals is common in the fantasy genre.
-For example, in L. Frank Baum's Land of Oz, creatures (such as the Cowardly Lion and the Hungry Tiger) talk.
-The chicken Billina gains the ability to talk when she is swept away by a storm to land near Oz, as do other animals, and Toto, as explained in a retcon, always had the ability since arriving in Oz, but never used it.
-In C. S. Lewis's Chronicles of Narnia, the world of Narnia is ruled by a talking lion by the name of Aslan, and many minor characters are talking woodland animals, both of which interact with both the humans of Narnia, and the children who act as the protagonists of the books.
 The popularity of talking animals in Western fantasy has fluctuated over time, with a new wave of animal stories appearing in the 1970s, but they became less common in subsequent decades.
-In the Sailor Moon franchise, the protagonist Usagi Tsukino and her friends awaken their powers as Sailor Guardians thanks to talking cats Luna and Artemis, who also serve as mentoring figures and advisors to them.In the Pokémon franchise.
-Meowth of Team Rocket is considered a unique Pokémon in that he can understand and use human language, even serving as a translator for his fellow Pokémon, where they can only usually call out their own names verbally.

-American comics
+Comics

 Dell's Animal Comics from the 1940s, whose cover features animals who behave like humans.

 Funny animal comics feature non-human protagonists displaying anthropomorphic traits for humorous purposes.
-The term "funny animals" has been used since at least the early 1870s, with an American Bookseller descrbing a book titled Pretty Picture and Pretty Rhymes which featured anthropomorphic animals.
+The term "funny animals" has been used since at least the early 1870s, with an American bookseller describing a book titled Pretty Picture and Pretty Rhymes which featured anthropomorphic animals.
 The authors of Animal Comics; Multispecies Storyworlds in Graphic Narratives (2017) described the style as "rampant" in comic strips in the first half of the 20th century.

 Nicholas Labarre in Understanding Genres in Comics (2020) stated that Fawcett Publications preempted the style when they began publishing Funny Animals in December 1942 while the first dedicated funny animal comic books were likely Disney and Warner-based comics, such as Dell Comics Four Color series, which started with Donald Duck.